 Kelly Kennedy is the best-selling author of "They Fought for Each Other: The Triumph and Tragedy of the Hardest Hit Unit in Iraq," and the co-author of Kate Germano's "Fight Like a Girl: The Truth Behind how Female Marines are Trained."

 An award-winning journalist, Kennedy embedded in both Iraq and Afghanistan, and served as Military Reporters & Editors' first female president.
 She is the only American women to have both served in the U.S. military and covered U.S. combat as a civilian.

 She also spent several years at USA TODAY covering the Affordable Care Act, as well as veterans' issues such as Gulf War Illness and the burn pits in Iraq and Afghanistan.

-She is working on rewrite of her first novel, as well as a non-fiction book about the Civil War.
+She is working on a rewrite of her first novel, as well as a non-fiction book about the Civil War.